-- Activity: Trivia Time - From global threats of biodiversity (climate crisis, global warming, deforestation, pollution, etc.) to local threats of biodiversity - Parks are land that is set aside to protect the plants and animals (define environment).
-Urban parks are important because it is the home of all of the animals we just saw photos of, and it is important for them to have space for their habitat (forest, etc) within the busy, bustling city - We have rules in parks, to make sure that the wildlife (and their habitat) don't get harmed...
+- Activity: Trivia Time

+- From global threats of biodiversity (climate crisis, global warming, deforestation, pollution, etc.) to local threats of biodiversity

+- Parks are land that is set aside to protect the plants and animals.
+Urban parks are important because it is the home of all of the animals we just saw photos of, and it is important for them to have space for their habitat (forest, etc) within the busy, bustling city

+- We have rules in parks, to make sure that the wildlife (and their habitat) don't get harmed...
 To protect biodiversity.
 What are some things we are not allowed to do inside the park?
-What happens if people do those things JUST OUTSIDE of the park? - Ring Road and its impacts - Habitat loss - Noise pollution
+What happens if people do those things JUST OUTSIDE of the park?

-- Wildlife movement - Pollution/waste (grade 4) - Impact on Beaver Pond and wetlands (grade 5) - Activity: add to/change your story/poem/song; how you think your animal may be impacted by these threats? - Humans/the way we think about our wild animal neighbours can impact how we treat them!
+- Ring Road and its impacts

+- Habitat loss/ urbanization

+- Noise pollution

+- Wildlife movement

+- Pollution/waste

+- Impact on Beaver Pond and water quality

+- Activity: Beaver Pond spill simulation (water quality test) - Use probe to test water quality of Beaver Lagoon (water in jar), then add fertilizer, road salt, and sediment to water and test water quality again.
+Get students to predict what might happen to the water quality when these things are added. - Sediment in water = increased turbidity, lower dissolved oxygen - Fertilizer = increased nutrients (nitrates and phosphates) can lead to eutrophication - Salt = increased salinity, increased chloride concentrations (chloride is toxic to aquatic life) which can reduce the number of plants/animals and kill biodiversity, and high salt concentrations can also reduce water circulation in lakes and ponds which prevents the necessary flow of oxygen through the water - Salinity and conductivity are connected since conductivity measures water's ability to conduct electricity and a higher conductivity value indicates that there are more chemicals (like salts) dissolved in the water - How does this impact wildlife that live in the water?
+How does this impact wildlife that live on land? - Humans/the way we think about our wild animal neighbours can impact how we treat them!
 Are you afraid of any animals? - If we are afraid of animals we probably won't do a good job at protecting them or being good neighbours to them.
 Our own fear is a threat. - Bears, bats (and their benefits), bobcat vs house cat size comparison, coyote vs dog comparison = these animals are not scary, they just need space - They aren't cute, cuddly PETS either... they need space!
 Habitat that is not being taken over by roads, humans, and off-leash dogs... - Activity: Take a Stand - It is our responsibility as citizens to make sure our parks and protected areas are preserved for wildlife habitat - Parks and protected areas harm the economy - Parks should be made more accessible to people to be used for recreation - It is important to have a good relationship with our wild neighbours